 After that, it’s really just a matter of baking or frying.

 For fried cauliflower wings, grab a large pot or wok and fill it with enough oil.
-We used about 800ml of sunflower oil.
-Before frying the cauliflower, check if the oil is hot enough.
+Check if the oil is hot enough before frying the cauliflower.
 If it isn’t then the batter ends up absorbing the oil leaving you with heavy and oily cauliflower.
 To check if the oil is hot enough, either add batter to the oil or place a wooden spoon (chopstick or skewer) in the oil.
 If it sizzles rapidly then you can go ahead and start frying.

 Fry the cauliflower for 5-6 minutes or until golden brown.

-The sticky element to these sticky cauliflower wings come from the Korean gochujang glaze which is made from freshly pounded garlic and ginger, gochujang, tomato ketchup, vinegar, sugar, sweet soy (or kicap/ketjap manis), and salt.
+The sauce for these sticky cauliflower wings is a tiny bit spicy from the gochujang and has fresh garlic and ginger, tomato ketchup, vinegar, sugar, sweet soy (or kicap/ketjap manis), and salt.

-Now, tomato ketchup might seem like an odd addition but hear us out -it lends a sweet note to this sauce and the vinegar echoes the tang from the zingy tomato condiment.
-To make this sauce for our korean cauliflower recipe dish, grab a small saucepan, and on medium heat add some oil.
+Tomato ketchup might seem like an odd addition but hear us out -it makes the sauce sweet, sour and tangy.
+This one pan sauce comes together in minutes: to make this sauce for our korean cauliflower recipe dish, grab a small saucepan, and on medium heat add some oil.

 To the pan, add your pounded ginger and garlic; saute this for a minute or until fragrant.